ikushlianski/family-car-booking-backend/README.md

 To run all integration tests, do `yarn integration`.

 To run only a particular file, do `yarn integration <your-jest-cucumber-file-regex>`.
-For example, to run the login feature tests, run `yarn integration login`.
+For example, to run the `login.feature` file, run `yarn integration login` - it will run `login.feature.steps.ts` file where steps are defined for the login feature.

 > Some Gherkin definitions might contain tech terms.
-This was done on purpose, because I'm only testing the API, and this is a pet project.
+This was done on purpose, because we are only testing the API, and this is a pet project.
 On a real project we would most likely test e2e and Gherkin steps would not contain terms like `cookie`.